-The COVID-19 pandemic has disrupted, and may continue to disrupt, our lung diagnostic testing operations.
+The COVID-19 pandemic disrupted, and in the future may continue to disrupt, our lung diagnostic testing operations.
 To protect the health and well-being of our workforce, partners, vendors and customers, we provide voluntary COVID-19 testing for employees working on-site, implemented social distance and building entry policies at work, restricted travel and facility visits, and followed the States of Colorado and Kansas' public health orders and the guidance from the Centers for Disease Control and Prevention (CDC).
 Employees who can perform their duties remotely have the option to work from home.
 Our sales, marketing and business development efforts may be constrained by our operational response to future COVID-19 variant outbreaks.
-We will continue to adjust our operational norms, as needed, to help slow the spread of COVID-19, including complying with government directives and guidelines as they are modified and supplemented.
+We will continue to adjust our operational norms, as needed, including complying with government directives and guidelines as they are modified and supplemented.